 Juvenile criminals have more to lose than adult criminals.
 Their future employment, relationships and schooling can all be affected.
 Furthermore, being caught, charged and sent to a facility full of other juvenile delinquents or adult offenders can provide an opportunity to learn and develop in ways not exactly advantageous to a life outside away from crime and on the straight and narrow.

 Although not a death penalty in the literal sense, a juvenile life without parole sentence means these young offenders will die in prison.
 There will be no rehabilitation, no reform, no opportunity for remorse and education, no option of turning their lives around and following a moral and legal path.

 Society tells them the actions they have taken were so severe there will never be any way of repenting for them and they can never be rehabilitated.
 They are bad to the core and they always will be and nobody has any belief in them that they could be any different.
 That is a very serious message to send to a juvenile.

 It cannot be denied that as with adults, there are some juveniles who are particularly dangerous, where there are questions over their ability to change and reform and whether they would ever be safe in the community, or rather would the community ever be safe from them.

 Adults have full maturity and understanding.
-They have developed the ability to control their impulses, weigh up decisions and consider the consequences of their actions, controlling their behaviour accordingly.
+They have developed the ability to control their impulses, weigh up decisions, and consider the consequences of their actions, controlling their behavior accordingly.
 Their decision to commit their crime anyway suggests they are less likely to change and reform.
-By nature a juvenile will develop more skills, more reasoning and decision making abilities and therefore the changes of development and reform are much more positive within a juvenile than within an adult.
-With a life without parole sentence however, they will never get that chance.
+By nature, a juvenile will develop more skills, more reasoning, and decision-making abilities and therefore the changes of development and reform are much more positive within a juvenile than within an adult.
+With a life without parole sentence, however, they will never get that chance.